 Having a risk assessment performed is necessary to understand the rules and regulations associated with HIPAA compliance.
 A risk assessment consists of assessing the network for vulnerabilities, introducing a policy to correct the vulnerabilities and strengthen the network, train employees and make them aware of regulations and security policies, and finally to restrict access outside of the network.

-TCS can help assist with not only risk assessments, but also in the implementation of a HIPAA compliant security policy that will ensure compliance with the extensive list of regulations.
+Total Computer Solutions can help assist with not only risk assessments, but also in the implementation of a HIPAA compliant security policy that will ensure compliance with the extensive list of regulations.
 One of the most important implementations of a HIPAA compliant network is documentation.
 Without the proper documentation a network can become vulnerable unknowingly.
 This is another essential area that TCS will help implement during a risk assessment.
 Staying HIPAA compliant is not a one-time solution, like all security solutions it is multi- layered.
 Our recommendation is at least twice each year you have this assessment performed, so that you can take corrective action on the issues highlighted.